 Classroom Tuition - $395.00

 BOTH courses must be completed to register for the State of Texas exam.

-Scholarships available for qualified applicants.
-Applications may be submitted in the department office.
-Please provide proof of household income and a one-page essay expressing goals and financial needs.
+Scholarships are available for qualified applicants.
+Apply in the department office with proof of household income and a one-page essay expressing goals and financial needs.

 As a Nurse Aide student, expect